 Equillium (EQ) Received its Third Buy in a Row

-After Leerink Partners and Stifel Nicolaus gave Equillium (NASDAQ: EQ) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Ram Selvaraju reiterated a Buy rating on Equillium today and set a price target of $12.00.
-The company’s shares closed last Friday at $6.93.
+After Leerink Partners and Stifel Nicolaus gave Equillium (NASDAQ: EQ) a Buy rating last month, the company received another Buy, this time from JonesTrading.
+Analyst Prakhar Agrawal maintained a Buy rating on Equillium today and set a price target of $14.00.
+The company’s shares closed last Tuesday at $7.21.

-According to TipRanks.com, Selvaraju is a 4-star analyst with an average return of 6.0% and a 45.5% success rate.
-Selvaraju covers the Healthcare sector, focusing on stocks such as Protalix Biotherapeutics, EyePoint Pharmaceuticals, and Bausch Health Companies.
+According to TipRanks.com, Agrawal is a 1-star analyst with an average return of -3.4% and a 43.5% success rate.
+Agrawal covers the Healthcare sector, focusing on stocks such as Arcutis Biotherapeutics, Phathom Pharmaceuticals, and Aldeyra Therapeutics.

-Currently, the analyst consensus on Equillium is a Strong Buy with an average price target of $14.00.
+Equillium has an analyst consensus of Strong Buy, with a price target consensus of $14.00, representing an 87.2% upside.
+In a report released yesterday, H.C.
+Wainwright also reiterated a Buy rating on the stock with a $12.00 price target.

 See today’s analyst top recommended stocks >>